CryptoLoM/Applied-Algorithms/README.md

-# Applied-algorithms and information transformation algorithms
+# Implementantion of mathematical models and information transformation algorithms